2022 Andover tornado: Aftermath

 An estimated 1,074 buildings were damaged by the tornado to varying degrees; up to 400 of those were destroyed.
 Thousands were also left without power in Sedgwick County directly following the tornado.
 The United States Air Force deployed 150 airmen to help recovery efforts following the tornado, and many other non-commissioned volunteers visited Andover to provide assistance.
 Kansas Governor Laura Kelly declared a state of emergency following the tornado.
 Three people were injured by the tornado; two of these injuries occurred in Sedgwick County.

 Other tornadoes

-The Andover tornado occurred during an otherwise weak outbreak of 29 tornadoes that lasted from April 29 to April 30.
-Most of the tornadoes occurred in Kansas and Nebraska, though additional isolated tornadoes touched down in Missouri, Illinois, Arkansas, and Florida.
+The Andover tornado occurred during an otherwise weak outbreak of 28 tornadoes that lasted from April 29 to April 30.
+Most of the tornadoes occurred in Kansas and Nebraska, though additional isolated tornadoes touched down in Missouri, Illinois, and Arkansas.
 In addition to the Andover tornado, the outbreak produced EF1 tornadoes that caused minor damage in the Kansas towns of Parkerville and Rosalia.
 In Nebraska, a brief EF1 tornado caused considerable damage in Unadilla.